Chinese Crispy Noodles: Takeout-Style | The Woks of Life

 - To avoid fire hazards, do not fill the wok or pot past the halfway point.
 The noodles will expand, and the hot oil must stay confined to the pot!

-- Check the oil temperature often, and increase or reduce the heat to keep it at 375-400°F (190-204°C).
+- Check the oil temperature often with a thermometer, and increase or reduce the heat to keep it at 375-400°F (190-204°C).
 A high temperature is required for the noodles to fry and expand.

 Chinese Crispy Noodles: Recipe Instructions